tobilg/docker-mesos-dns/README.md

 A further description of the Mesos DNS configuration parameters can be found on the [reference docs][conf].

+### DNS configuration on the host
+As Mesos DNS needs an nameserver entry which points to the own host (the host which Mesos DNS is running on) in the `/etc/resolv.conf` at the begining of the file (see ["Slave Setup"][docs]), it is necessary to prepare this entry before Mesos DNS can be run via Docker.
+The "pinning" of the image to a host is done via `hostname` constraints when running via Marathon.

 ## Running
 The image can be run either via Marathon (recommended!), or via command line on the Mesos Slave's Docker host.